agstudies/agstudies.github.io/about.markdown

 ---
 layout: page
-title: Home
+title: About
-permalink: /home/
+permalink: /about/
-order: 0
+order: 1
 ---

 <!-- Twitter embed -->